Coporton/IDM-Activation-Script/tasks.md

 *   **Python with Tkinter/CustomTkinter:**
     *   **Pros:** Cross-platform (though script logic is Windows-specific), relatively easy to learn, good for scripting tasks, CustomTkinter provides modern themes.
 PyInstaller can bundle it into an `.exe`.
     *   **Cons:** May require users to have Python or include a larger bundled executable.
-*   **C# with Windows Forms (WinForms) or WPF:**
-    *   **Pros:** Native Windows look and feel, excellent integration with Windows APIs, Visual Studio provides good tooling.
-    *   **Cons:** Primarily Windows-only (which aligns with the script's target).
-WPF has a steeper learning curve than WinForms.

-The developer should choose based on familiarity and project needs.
-The core logic implementation will be similar regardless of the choice.

 ## 3. Design the User Interface (UI) and User Experience (UX)

 *   **Layout:** Single, simple window.